Types of tenancy

 Assured and secure tenancy agreements

-These tenancies give you the right to remain in your property for the rest of your life, as long as you don’t breach the agreement.
+These tenancies let you stay in your home for life, as long as you follow the rules set out in your tenancy agreement.

-If you receive a notice, please contact us immediately.
-Wherever possible, we will try to resolve problems without going to court.
+If you get a notice, please contact us straight away.
+We will always try to sort things out before going to court.

 Tenancy FAQs